One unit of credit equals four semester hours.

 ENG 468 Internship

-An internship designed to allow junior and senior students the opportunity to gain professional work experience in media, publications and other agencies or institutions as deemed appropriate for earning credit in the major.
-An internship can be taken with the campus newspaper, The Leader, or with other publications and/or positions related to professional communication, on or off campus.
-Students must demonstrate that they meet the stated requirements of the position.
-If the internship is taken at The Leader, the student must have been on staff for at least two terms and be now—or in the immediate future—in an editing role.
-May be repeated for credit.
+An internship designed to allow students (sophomore level or higher) the opportunity to gain professional work experience in media, publications and other agencies or institutions as deemed appropriate for earning credit in the major.
+May be repeated for credit; however students serving the internship with an Elmhurst College student publication may earn credit only for one semester in an editing role.
 Prerequisites: ENG 201, ENG 220 and at least one additional 300- or 400-level English course.
-For elective credit only: does not satisfy the 400-level elective requirement for the major; does not count as credit for the minor.
+The course can be counted only once to satisfy the 400-level elective requirement for the major, and does not count as credit toward the minor.
 Permission of the department chair and designated faculty required to receive credit.

 ENG 492/292 Independent Study